ainalmalek/UrbanMart_E-commerce_Sales_Profitability_Analytics/README.md

 1. How is UrbanMart's overall sales and profitability performance?
 2. Which products and categories are driving revenue and profit?
 3. Which regions and sales channels perform best, and where are the opportunities for improvement?
-4. Which customer segments contribute the most to UrbanMart’s sales and profitability?
-5. How does discounting affect revenue and profitability?
-6. What are the key drivers of UrbanMart's profitability, and where should the business focus to improve performance?
+4. What are the key drivers of UrbanMart's profitability, and where should the business focus to improve performance?

 ---